ameshkov/safari-blocker/DEVELOPMENT.md

 The basic logic is the following:

 1. Extension's content script requests rules for the current page.
-2. Extension's background page receives the request and if no rules found in the cache sends request further to `SafariWebExtensionHandler`.
+2. Extension's background page receives the request and if no rules are found in the cache, sends the request further to `SafariWebExtensionHandler`.
 3. `SafariWebExtensionHandler` receives the request and delegates it to `content-blocker-service`.
 4. `content-blocker-service` uses `WebExtension` singleton to lookup the rules